-Are you looking for a straightforward way to promote your YouTube channel?
+Are you looking for a simple way to promote your business’s YouTube channel?

-The more content you have, the more likely your audience will see you as a trusted authority and are more likely to recommend your videos to others, add comments and subscribe.
+The more content you have, the more likely your audience is to see you as a trusted authority.
+They’re also more likely to recommend your videos to others, leave comments and subscribe.

-But what more can you do to drive this engagement and give your YouTube channel a rocket boost?
+But what else can you do to drive engagement and give your YouTube channel a boost?

 Do you need to constantly check in with viewers through comments and messages?
-Or should you be spending time on ensuring your channel has a consistent look and professional feel?
+Or should you focus on ensuring your channel has a consistent look and professional feel?

-Here are a few things that I’ve found helpful if you want to promote your YouTube channel.
+Here are a few things I’ve found helpful if you want to promote your YouTube channel.

 Write (and re-write!) engaging, clickable video titles

-The title you give your YouTube video is the most essential part of YouTube marketing!
-You could even say it’s more important than the video itself!
-Because if you have a fantastic video with incredible content, but a terrible title, you’re massively limiting the number of people who are likely to see it!
+The title you give your YouTube video is the most important part of YouTube marketing!
+You could even say it’s more important than the video itself.
+If you have a fantastic video with incredible content but a terrible title, you’re massively limiting the number of people who are likely to see it.

 A good YouTube title is concise and tells people exactly what they’ll get from your video.
-Keep it between 20 and 60 characters long, and be sure to include the keywords as close to the start of the title as possible.
+Keep it between 20 and 60 characters long, and include keywords as close to the start of the title as possible.

-To get the most out of your historic YouTube channel content, you’ll probably need to review your old videos.
-You’ll want to look at their titles and edit them to keep them up to date.
-If you’ve got several years worth of videos to go through, there’s an even greater chance that some of those titles might no longer be relevant.
+To get the most out of your older YouTube content, you’ll probably need to review your old videos and update their titles.
+If you’ve got several years’ worth of videos to go through, there’s a good chance some of those titles might no longer be relevant.

-Perhaps there’s a new search term of keyword that works really well in driving viewers to your latest videos.
+Perhaps a new search term or keyword is now driving more viewers to your latest videos.
 Could you incorporate that into your older video titles?
-Maybe there are inconsistencies in the phrasing or terminology?
-Or perhaps the quality of writing or grammar of your older videos leaves a bit to be desired?
+Maybe there are inconsistencies in phrasing or terminology.
+Or perhaps the quality of writing or grammar in your older videos isn’t great.

 Here are a few tips I use when writing a YouTube title: